 Feeling Trapped and Fearing Abandonment

 Despite the prevalence of codependent women, I see many codependent men in my private practice.
 There’s a dance that codependent couples do, and it takes two who know the steps.
 If you think your wife is codependent, there’s a good chance you are, too.
 Often codependent men are attracted to women who are needy, demanding, jealous, or critical.
 Men become dependent on their wives’ approval, and then feel trapped by their manipulation, demands, or expectations.
+Some are involved with women who are abusive, or never satisfied or appreciative.
 They’re unable to set boundaries and fear emotional retaliation and/or rejection, including withholding of sex.